12 Furniture painting techniques to update old furniture

 Rinsing or scraping

 These furniture painting techniques involve lifting paint off of the piece.
-Start by painting the chair or table in your color of choice, then scrape off random bits of paint!
+Start by painting the chair or table in your colour of choice, then scrape off random bits of paint!
 You can also try dipping the furniture in water while the paint is still wet.

 3. Layering paint techniques